sergiusens/snappy-docs/build-snaps/ci-integration.md

 1. From your project's main page, follow the "Code" link under "Configuration options"
 1. Select "Git" under "Version control system"
 1. Select "Import a Git repository hosted somewhere else" under "Link or import an existing repository"
-1. In a new tab or window, go to your Github repository page and click the button for "Clone or download"
+1. In a new tab or window, go to your GitHub repository page and click the button for "Clone or download"
 1. Select "Use HTTPS" and then click the "copy to clickboard" button
-1. Back on the Launchpad page, paste the text from Github in the "Git repository URL" box and click the "update" button
+1. Back on the Launchpad page, paste the text from GitHub in the "Git repository URL" box and click the "update" button

-Launchpad will now schedule an import of your Github repo.
+Launchpad will now schedule an import of your GitHub repo.
 This will only take a few minutes.
 Grab a coffee, refresh the page, and you should see each of your branches listed.

 Finally, we'll tell Launchpad to build and publish snaps for this repository: